annaherer/TaskWorkshop/README.md

 Console app 💻 to manage tasks 🕛

 Features
-✅ displaying all available tasks,
+✅ loading data from a file when the application starts, ✅ displaying all available tasks,
-✅ exiting the application,
 ✅ adding a task,
 ✅ deleting a task,
+✅ validating numeric value when deleting,
-✅ loading data from a file when the application starts, ✅ saving data to a file,
+✅ saving data to a file,
-✅ validating numeric value when deleting
+✅ exiting the application.